Commonwealth-leased vehicles are provided to parliamentarians through the whole-of-government fleet provider, currently sgfleet.

 Fuel and charge cards

 Fuel cards are issued by sgfleet and also cover standard car washing services.
 Fuel cards do not cover premium unleaded fuel, unless the fuel type is required for the vehicle (as specified by the manufacturer).
 You must advise of your odometer reading each time you refuel.

-Fuel cards must be kept in a secure place when not in use; and must not be used for any vehicle other than the Commonwealth-leased vehicle with which it is associated.
+Fuel and charge cards must be kept in a secure place when not in use; and must not be used for any vehicle other than the Commonwealth-leased vehicle with which it is associated.

 Vehicle driver card